hopeatina/neuromosaic/CONTRIBUTING.md

 - Ask in the discussions section
 - Contact the maintainers

-Thank you for contributing to Neuramosaic!
+Thank you for contributing to Neuromosaic!